Testosterone. Even the word alone sounds manly.

 Male pattern baldness*

-Quick note on male pattern baldness: Testosterone is converted into dihydrotestosterone (DHT), a hair-hating hormone that can cause baldness in men.
+*A quick note on male pattern baldness: Testosterone is converted into dihydrotestosterone (DHT), a hormone that can cause hair loss in men.
 If you’re genetically predisposed to androgenic alopecia (the clinical term for this type of hair loss), TRT could actually speed up hair loss.

 The risks of TRT include: